Working Groups

 • Vannina Sztainbok, independent researcher

-Transformative Sustainability Pedagogies (new)
+Transformative Sustainability Pedagogies (renewal)

-• Michael Classens, A&S School of the Environment
+• Michael Classens, A&S School of the Environment (Note: leadership is shared among all group members)

 • Liat Margolis, Daniels Faculty of Architecture, Landscape & Design